Agiley/activerecord-import/README.markdown

 gem 'jdbc-mysql'
 ```

-* Your database.yml have to look something like:
+* Your database.yml has to look something like:

 ```yaml
 development: